-Extension cords can be damaged in many different ways, from dragging along the ground to getting run over by vehicles or closed into doors.
-Perhaps the most common damage comes from pulling out the cord by the cord -- not the plug.
-Eventually this stretches out the cord wires and separates the sheathing, or outer jacket, from the plug, exposing the cord wires.
-One more result of wear and tear is the ground prong (from a 3-prong, or grounded, cord) coming loose.
-Time to replace the plug.
+Extension cords can be damaged in many different ways, from dragging them along the ground to running over them with vehicles or closing them in a door.
+Perhaps the most common damage comes from pulling out the plug by the cord—not the plug.
+Eventually, this stretches out the cord wires and separates the sheathing, or outer jacket, from the plug, exposing the cord wires.
+One more result of wear and tear is the ground prong coming loose.
+When any of these forms of damage occur, it's time to replace the plug.

-Replacing... a plug is an easy job that takes only a few minutes.
-It's also the only repair you make to an extension cord.
-Cords with damaged sheathing, exposed wires or other damage to the cord itself should be replaced.
-Just wrapping the cord with electrical tape isn't good enough.
+Replacing a plug is the only repair you should ever make to an extension cord.
+Cords with damaged sheathing, exposed wires, or other damage to the cord itself should be replaced or cut off to a point where the bad section is eliminated and a new plug is added to the shortened cord.
+Just wrapping the damaged cord with electrical tape isn't good enough.
 You don't know how much damage the cord has suffered, and electrical tape provides unreliable protection against shock.

 - Utility knife